God-D-Usopp/c-experiments/README.md

-Guys! this repository consists of our c++ experiments you can make use of this code at any time.Now there are only 10 programs.Remaining will be uploaded within a day or two
+Hey everyone!
+This repository contains our C++ experiment programs.
+You can use this code anytime.
+Currently, there are only 10 programs uploaded — the rest will be added within a day or two.
+You can find the files in the experiment folder above.